MASSAGE THERAPY NEWS & REVIEW:

-Self-massage can be a fantastic stop-gap.
-Certain essential oil manufacturers produce massage oils with sweet orange in them (often in combination with other oils such as lavender, frankincense and cedarwood.)
-Keep a bottle in your drawer at work, and simply massage half a teaspoon of oil into your temples, around the jawline and into the neck.
-Even a five minute self-treatment can work wonders when you’re stressed, and you get to wear the benefits of the diluted orange oil while you work!
+Option two is to carry out a self-massage, which can be a fantastic stop-gap.
+Certain essential oil manufacturers produce massage oils with sweet orange in them (often in combination with other oils such as lavender, frankincense and cedar-wood).
+So, keep a bottle in your drawer at work, and simply massage half a teaspoon of oil into your temples, around the jawline and into the neck.
+Even a five minute self-treatment can work wonders when you’re stressed, and you get to wear the benefits of the diluted orange oil while you work.

 On a final note, always use essential oils according to their safety instructions, and if in doubt, consult a professional aromatherapist.
 Sweet orange oil, when used appropriately and discreetly, can be a great weapon to break out when stress comes calling at home or at work.
 Enjoy a little bit of zing today.

-Disclaimer: The information published in this column are based on the author’s own professional and personal knowledge, and opinion.
-This information and opinion is not intended to be a substitute for professional medical advice, diagnosis or treatment of any manner.
+Disclaimer: The information published on InShape News is not intended to be a substitute for professional medical advice, diagnosis or treatment of any manner.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding any medical condition and consult a qualified medical professional before beginning any nutritional program or exercise program.
 Never disregard professional medical advice or delay in seeking it because of something you have read on InShape News.